 And they start doing their bidding.

-And so we were thinking about this last night, and how a lot of people that are in government just don't see this.
+And so we were thinking about this last night and how a lot of people that are in government just don't see this.

-They don't see the fact that these things are going on because your job is to be dedicated to service uh and protecting the country.
+They don't see the fact that these things are going on because your job is to be dedicated to service and protecting the country.

-You've sworn an oath to support and defend the constitution against all enemies, foreign and domestic, and the last thing you would ever think is that people in your government are the enemy.
+And the last thing you would ever think is that people in your government are the enemy.

-And we all say that, you know, the media is this or the media is that media is an enemy of the state.
+And we all say that, you know, the media is this, the media is that.

 There's no doubt about that.